A close-up shot of the red flowers that grow in the vicinity of the Swanbank Power Station.

 Details of how CleanCo has adopted each of the principles outlined in the Guidelines in its corporate governance practices and policies is set out below.

-The Board’s ultimate responsibility is the provision of leadership to protect the current value of CleanCO and create longer-term value.
+The Board’s ultimate responsibility is the provision of leadership to protect the current value of CleanCo and create longer-term value.
 This is outlined in the Board Charter (PDF 237KB), which defines the roles and responsibilities of the Board and its Directors.

-The Board has established two committees:
+The Board has established three committees:

-The CleanCo Board is comprised of eight independent, non-executive directors who have been appointed to the Board of CleanCo by the Governor-in-Council under the GOC act.
+The CleanCo Board is comprised of seven independent, non-executive directors who have been appointed to the Board of CleanCo by the Governor-in-Council under the GOC act.
 The Board regularly assesses the independence of directors, and all actual, potential, or perceived conflicts of interests are assessed and managed in accordance with our Conflict of Interest Policy (PDF 199KB).

 The CleanCo Board Charter (PDF 232KB) requires the Board to conduct an annual self-evaluation of its performance and independent assessments are undertaken every three years.
 The results of the external independent Board evaluation will be provided to shareholding ministers.